anosillus/notebook.vim/README.md

 ### 2. ~`:wq` bug.~(Solved)
 I recommend you not to use `:wq`.
-If you take too much time to updating file, your data can be lost.(I'm think this situation is caused by #1 error.)
+If you take too much time to updating file, your data can be lost.(I think this situation is caused by #1 error.)
 When you use `:wq` command, preventing your file saving failed, vim sleeps 1 seconds.
 But it is not enough.
 It can be fixed later.
 [ALE](https://github.com/dense-analysis/ale) has solved this issue.